Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/03-queue-and-serverless/01-config/README.md

 # 01 Config

-In this example we are going to config a message broker server.
+In this example we are going to config a message broker server with [RabbitMQ](https://www.rabbitmq.com/).

 We will start from `00-boilerplate`.